stevana/coverage-guided-pbt/README.md

     agrees that this is a good idea, as type class instances cannot be managed by the module system.

+[^8]: The standard workaround here is to introduce a wrapper type for
+    which we write a custom generator which generates a random list and then sorts it before returning.
+That way no pre-condition is needed, as the input will be sorted by construction so to say.

-[^8]: It might be interesting to note that we can implement this
+[^9]: It might be interesting to note that we can implement this
     signature using the original combinators:

     ``` haskell